outworldly/PMC/Fragility.md

 - The idea of professional military competence without a primary loyalty to the community makes people uneasy.
 - Encouraging such activity goes against our values and the way society is ordered.
 - In a democracy, it is natural for the state to be defended by its own citizens.

-# Main Topic
-## Subtopic 1
-paragraph...
-paragraph...
-- Point 1
-## Subtopic 2
-... # Private Military Companies (PMCs)

-Private Military Companies (PMCs) are private organizations that provide military services for a fee.
-They are often hired by governments or other entities to carry out military operations or provide security services.
-However, the use of PMCs is a controversial topic, with arguments both for and against their existence.

 ## Arguments in favor of PMCs